gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 ```

 ### GetLocalBlob

+If a *Component Repository* provides support for *local blobs* it MUST implement a method for fetching *local blobs*
+as specified in this chapter.

 **Description**: Fetches the binary data of a local blob. *blobIdentifier* is the *Component Repository* specific
 access information you got when you uploaded the local blob.